ximon-x/LeetCode/README.md

 - Medium questions with **TypeScript**
 - Hard questions with **Python3**

+Sometime of 2025...
+I realized that I don't care and just mainly use C++ as it's much moore fun.

 ## Training Path

 I am following the "Explore Card Track" and this will be my training path: